Shinzo Abe: Member of the House of Representatives

-Abe was a member of the Mori Faction (formally, the Seiwa Seisaku Kenkyū-kai) of the Liberal Democratic Party.
-This faction is headed by former prime minister Yoshirō Mori.
-Junichiro Koizumi was a member of the Mori Faction, but left it, as is the custom when accepting a high party post.
-From 1986 to 1991, Abe's father, Shintaro, headed the same faction.
+After his father's death in 1991, Abe was elected to the first district of Yamaguchi Prefecture in 1993, winning the most votes of the four Representatives elected in the SNTV multi-member district.
+Abe joined the Seiwa Seisaku Kenkyūkai, a faction in the Liberal Democratic Party.
+Shintaro Abe had headed the faction from 1986 until his death.
+Yoshirō Mori and Junichiro Koizumi were seniors in the faction.
+In 1999, Abe became Director of the LDP Social Affairs Division.

 In 2000, Abe's home and the office of his supporters in Shimonoseki, in Yamaguchi Prefecture, were attacked with Molotov cocktails on numerous occasions.
-The perpetrators were several Yakuza members belonging to the Kudo-kai, a Kitakyushu-based designated boryokudan syndicate.
+The perpetrators were several yakuza belonging to the Kudo-kai, a Kitakyushu-based designated bōryokudan syndicate.
 The reason for the attacks was believed to be that Abe's local aide refused to give cash to a Shimonoseki real estate broker in return for supporting a Shimonoseki mayoral candidate in 1999.

+Abe was Deputy Chief Cabinet Secretary in the Yoshirō Mori and Junichiro Koizumi Cabinets from 2000 to 2003, after which he was appointed Secretary-General of the Liberal Democratic Party.
 Abe was the chief negotiator for the Japanese government on behalf of the families of Japanese abductees taken to North Korea.
-As a part of the effort, he accompanied Koizumi to meet Kim Jong‑il in 2002.
+As a part of the effort, he accompanied Koizumi to meet Kim Jong Il in 2002.
 He gained national popularity when he demanded that Japanese abductees visiting Japan remain in the country, in defiance of North Korea.

-He was the leader of a project team within the LDP that conducted a survey on "excessive sexual education and gender-free education".
+Abe was the leader of a project team within the LDP that conducted a survey on "excessive sexual education and gender-free education".
 Among the items to which this team raised objections were anatomical dolls and other curricular materials "not taking into consideration the age of children", school policies banning traditional boys' and girls' festivals, and mixed-gender physical education.
 The team sought to provide a contrast to the Democratic Party of Japan (DPJ), which it alleged supported such policies.

-On 23 April 2006, Abe was elected as the president of the ruling Liberal Democratic Party.
+On 20 September 2006, Abe was elected to succeed Koizumi as the president of the ruling Liberal Democratic Party.
 His chief competitors for the position were Sadakazu Tanigaki and Tarō Asō.
 Yasuo Fukuda was a leading early contender but ultimately chose not to run.
 Former prime minister Yoshirō Mori, to whose faction both Abe and Fukuda belonged, stated that the faction strongly leant toward Abe.